-1. The master initiates data transfer by establishing a start condition, defined as a high-to-low transition on the serial data line SDA while the serial clock line SCL remains high.
+1. The master initiates data transfer by establishing a START condition, defined as a high-to-low transition on the serial data line SDA while the serial clock line SCL remains high.
 This indicates that an address/data stream will follow.
-All slave peripherals connected to the serial bus respond to the star condition and shift in the next eight bits, consisting of a 7-bit address (MSB first) plus a R/\overline{W} bit, which determine the direction of the data transfer, that is, whether data is written to or read from the slave device.
+All slave peripherals connected to the serial bus respond to the START condition and shift in the next eight bits, consisting of a 7-bit address (MSB first) plus a R/W bit, which determines the direction of the data transfer, i.e., whether data will be written to or read from the slave device.

-The peripheral whose address corresponds to the transmitted address responds by pulling the data line low during the low period before the ninth clock pulse, known as the Acknowledge bit.
+The peripheral whose address corresponds to the transmitted address responds by pulling the data line low during the low period before the ninth clock pulse, known as the Acknowledge Bit.
 All other devices on the bus now remain idle while the selected device waits for data to be read from or written to it.
-If the R/W bit is a 0, the master writes to the slave device.
-If the R/W bit is a 1, the master reads from the slave device.
+If the R/\overline{W} bit is a 0, then the master writes to the slave device.
+If the R/\overline{W} bit is a 1, the master reads from the slave device.

-- 2. Data is sent over the serial bus in sequences of nine clock pulses, eight bits of data followed by an Acknowledge bit from the slave device.
-Transitions on the data line must occur during the low period of the clock signal and remain stable during the high period, as a low-to-high transition when the clock is high may be interpreted as a stop signal.
-The number of data bytes that can be transmitted over the serial bus in a single read or write operation is limited only by what the master and slave devices can handle. - 3.
+- 2. Data is sent over the serial bus in sequences of nine clock pulses, eight bits of data followed by an Acknowledge Bit from the slave device.
+Transitions on the data line must occur during the low period of the clock signal and remain stable during the high period, as a low-to-high transition when the clock is high may be interpreted as a STOP signal.
+The number of data bytes that can be transmitted over the serial bus in a single READ or WRITE operation is limited only by what the master and slave devices can handle. - 3.
 When all data bytes have been read or written, stop conditions are established.
-In write mode, the master pulls the data line high during the 10th clock pulse to assert a stop condition.
-In read mode, the master device overrides the acknowledge bit by pulling the data line high during the low period before the ninth clock pulse.
+In WRITE mode, the master pulls the data line high during the tenth clock pulse to assert a STOP condition.
+In READ mode, the master device overrides the acknowledge bit by pulling the data line high during the low period before the ninth clock pulse.
 This is known as No Acknowledge.
-The master then takes the data line low during the low period before the 10th clock pulse, then high during the 10th clock pulse to assert a stop condition.
+The master then takes the data line low during the low period before the 10th clock pulse, and then high during the 10th clock pulse to assert a STOP condition.

-Any number of bytes of data may be transferred over the serial bus in one operation, but it is not possible to mix read and write in one operation because the type of operation is determined at the beginning and cannot subsequently be changed without starting a new operation.
+Any number of bytes of data can be transferred over the serial bus in one operation, but it is not possible to mix read and write in one operation because the type of operation is determined at the beginning and cannot subsequently be changed without starting a new operation.

-In the case of the ADT7460, write operations contain either one or two bytes, and read operations contain one byte.
+In the case of the ADT7463, write operations contain either one or two bytes, and read operations contain one byte and perform the following functions.

-To write data to one of the device data registers or read data from it, the address pointer register must be set so that the correct data register is addressed.
-Then data can be written in that register or read from it.
+To write data to one of the device data registers or read data from it, the address pointer register must be set so that the correct data register is addressed, then data can be written into that register or read from it.
 The first byte of a write operation always contains an address that is stored in the address pointer register.
-If data is to be written to the device, the write operation contains a second data byte that is written to the register selected by the address pointer register.
+If data is to be written to the device, then the write operation contains a second data byte that is written to the register selected by the address pointer register.